Image 1 of 2

 Policies:

-Cancellation: If you're unable to attend the session, please let us know via email at least one hour beforehand.
+Cancellation: If you're unable to attend the session, please let us know via email at least one hour beforehand if possible.

 If you're interested in joining this group please reach out to openyourart.therapy@gmail.com, or register here (link).